NiklasTiede/CheatSheet-Linux/README.md

 ## Docker

-Containerizing applications is incredible important to improve its portability and scalability.
+Containerizing applications is incredible important to improve portability and scalability.
 Thus developing your application within a docker container is common practice.
 This awesome [cheat sheet](https://github.com/wsargent/docker-cheat-sheet) helps me very much when working with docker.
 I still got a lot to learn so I'm visiting their repo now and then.

 Here are some basic commands.